aeternity/protocol/specification/node/api/README.md

 ### Messages overview

 The JSON-RPC protocol supports both synchronous RPC and asynchronous notifications.
 An RPC is indicated by the inclusion of an `'id'` parameter.
-The æternity API can be used both synchronously and asynchronously.
+The aeternity API can be used both synchronously and asynchronously.
 When an asynchronous method is called, the reply will have `'method': '<RequestMethod>.reply'`.

 Implementation support exists for batch processing, however this is not yet tested.